Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 toothbrushes.
 You can sometimes send

-any clothes of any kind either clasling
+any clothes of any Kind either darling

 since I got my underwear that Mrs

-Buckley so kindly sent on from London
+Buckley so Kindly sent on from London.

 We had to march to this place whose name

-108o & the men only had their water bottles
+108o. & the men only had their water bottles

 full with them.
 The first day I had an